Patient Assistance Travel Scheme

-- commercial accommodation - $60 per person per night
+- commercial accommodation - $60 per patient per night

-- or with friends and family - $20 per person per night.
+- or with friends and family - $20 per patient per night.

-A maximum of $50 per patient per trip.
+You can claim up to $50 for the entire approved trip.
 Escorts are not eligible for a ground subsidy.

 You can claim 20 cents per kilometre per patient, to a maximum of three patients per vehicle.